CEG-TU-Delft/africarain-docs/docs/source/about.rst

 -------------
 The goal of the African Rainfall Project (ARP) is to derive accurate rainfall estimates over Sub-Saharan Africa, with the help of a high-resolution (1km) application of the Weather Research and Forecasting Model (WRF).
 Such a resolution will allow the model to better represent rainfall, and in particular, convective precipitation.

 This is a unique experiment that has never been performed at such a scale.
-The model runs on the IBM World Community Grid (WCG), a SCR activity of IBM.
+The model runs on the IBM World Community Grid (WCG), an SCR activity of IBM.
 These data can be used to:

 + Help scientists better understand these storms and improve forecasting models
 + Produce more accurate rainfall forecasts for sub-Saharan Africa